openenclave/openenclave/doc/GettingStarted.Windows.md

 ### In Visual Studio 2017:
 1. Under Team > Manage Connections... > Local Git Repositories, select the Clone dropdown
-2. Set the clone URL to https://github.com/Microsoft/openenclave and optionally the local path you want to clone the repo to.
+2. Set the URL to clone as: https://github.com/Microsoft/openenclave.
+3. Set the local path you want to clone the repo to (e.g. C:/openenclave).
-3. Click the Clone button.
+4. Click the Clone button.

 ### In Git shell:
 ```